 Cycling was one of many forms of leisure integrated into the suffrage campaign.
 Games, toys and other novelties were produced by a number of organisations to promote the principles of the suffrage movement, announce events, and raise funds.
 Pank-a-Squith, the … Continue reading

 Rosa May Billinghurst (1873-1953) was born and raised in Lewisham.
-As a child, she was stricken with complete paralysis from which she never fully recovered.
-Her condition did not, however, deter her from joining the WSPU in 1907 or becoming … Continue reading
+As a child, she was stricken with an illness causing paralysis from which she never fully recovered.
+Her condition did not, however, deter her from joining the WSPU in 1907 … Continue reading

 The Clarion Cycling Club set a strong precedent for using the bicycle as a political campaign tool.
 The Pankhurst family were members of the Clarion Cycling Club and supported their political work.
 Christabel, in particular, showing great enthusiasm for cycling … Continue reading